‘Baby Shark’ becomes the most-watched video on YouTube, surpasses 10 billion views - NewsBreak

 ‘Baby Shark’ becomes the most-watched video on YouTube, surpasses 10 billion views

+The video was uploaded to YouTube in June 2016 by Pinkfong, a South Korean education company, and recorded by singer Hope Segoine.

 By March 2020, the video had already amassed over 4.6 billion views, making it one of YouTube’s top five watched videos of all time, the Associated Press reports.
-By November 2020, “Baby Shark” had been viewed over 7.04 billion times, making it the most viewed video on YouTube.Netflix raises monthly subscription prices for all plans
+By November 2020, “Baby Shark” had been viewed over 7.04 billion times, making it the most viewed video on YouTube.Popular video streaming company to increase subscription prices

 On Jan.
 13, “Baby Shark” became the first video on the platform to surpass 10 billion views, Pinkfong announced .
 YouTube even took notice, tweeting a link to the video and adding “ten billion views doo doo doo doo doo doo.”
 “Baby Shark” outranks YouTube’s second-most viewed video , “Despacito,” by about 3 billion views.